AD1024/Advanced-PL/hw1/README.md

   Rerun the fuzzer.
 Does it find it?
 Does it take shorter or longer to find than the first bug above?
 Why do you think this might be?

-      I change the semantic of `ADD e1 e2` to calculate `e1 / e2`.
-The minimal input to the interpreter that will throw an exception is `1 + 1145141919810`, and the exception is `division_by_zero`.
+      I change the evaluation of `ADD e1 e2` to calculate `e1 / e2`.
+The minimal input to the interpreter that will throw an exception is `1 + 0`, and the exception is `division_by_zero`.
 The fuzzer catches the bug very quickly (only took around 5 seconds to find the first input that will cause the exception).
 I think this is reasonable, since `division_by_zero` is a very common bug a program might have and the fuzzer may try this common inputs first.

 - (Extra credit) Try to optimize (pessimize?) the bug you introduce into your type checker so that it takes as long as possible for the fuzzer to find it, while